dasiths/SimpleMediator/README.md

 The debt collection agency in that example is the mediator.

+## Why Use This Pattern?

+I've briefly touched about the advantage of less coupling between components but there are some side benefits as well.

+*Consider the scenario below*

+ You're developing a web api that needs to talk to the core domain objects to yield results.
+If you decide to communicate with your domain directly from your controllers, then inevitably you end up coupling your controller to a lot of domain level services.
+The line between your layers can get blurry here as well.
+By using the mediator pattern, you offload the heavy lifting to the request handlers.
+The handlers take a dependency on only the required domain services so things get much easier to understand and maintain.
+This gives you a clear separation from the controller layer as well.

+Because this is effectively a message dispatching pattern with the added benefit of decoupled reusable components, you can transition your project to follow a microservices type architecture later on if you wish to do so.
+This has been a very nice side benefit of using the pattern in my experience.

+This post [here](https://sourcemaking.com/design_patterns/mediator) gives more details about the pattern if you're interested.

+If you have used it before and have a story to tell, please leave a comment here.
+I'm keen to know :)

 ## Motivation

-There are a few of them around.
+There are a few .NET implementations around.
+This [post](https://drusellers.com/posts/greenpipes/) by Dru Sellers pointed me in the right direction.
 The most popular one of course is [MediatR](https://github.com/jbogard/MediatR) from Jimmy Bogard.
 It's a very simple library with a `Request` and `Response` model with support for middleware.
 After investigating the source for `MediatR` (Which heavily inspired my design) and some other libraries I decided to create my own.
-This [post](https://drusellers.com/posts/greenpipes/) by Dru Sellers pointed me in the right direction.

 My motivations were the following.

 - Defined types (of requests) for `Queries`, `Commands` and `Events`.
 I want the message type to convey intent.
 - Support for cancellation tokens.
 - Have a `MediationContext`.
 So when the request handler is called the Request is concise and lightweight.
 Any context related information is captured in this class.
-- Concept of middleware where each request goes through the pipeline and response come back through it.
+- Concept of `middleware`, where each request goes through the pipeline and response come back through it.
 - Have the ability to dispatch requests over the cloud (Using MassTransit or something similar) to a consumer (and get a response back).
 Much like how the [Brighter](https://github.com/BrighterCommand/Brighter) framework functions.

 ## Design